matthewli125/SRCFD/README.md

 <a name="update"></a>
 ## Updates

+#### 7/4/2021
+This project has progressed a long way since the last update.
+I experimented with a GAN network, and it produced fantastic results.
+My honors thesis on this exact project can be found at this link: https://honors.libraries.psu.edu/catalog/7391mwl5628.
+I modified and adapted the code from this repository by Deepak Birla: https://github.com/deepak112/Keras-SRGAN.

 #### 4/9/2020
 My apologies for not updating this repository in quite a while!
 This project was on the backburner for some time, but this update will be quite substantial, as you can read below.